Posted on August 30, 2018

 “For a second successive year, Integrated ACO has reduced costs and exceeded national benchmarks for quality of care.
 We are proud of the accomplishments of our physicians and staff.
 People of Texas, and by extension, of the United States benefit from the services of our ACO.”

-–Dr. Vipul Mankad, Senior Medical Advisor, Integrated ACO, LLC
+–Dr. Vipul Mankad, Senior Medical Officer, Integrated ACO, LLC

 Visit the Medicare Shared Savings Program News and Updates webpage to access the HHS press release and fact sheet, the link to the Performance Year 2014 results file, and to learn more about the program.